ttulttul/Better-Gemini/docs/LEARNINGS.md

 - The `google-genai` SDK may not yet map `generationConfig.imageConfig`; when `resolution`/`aspect_ratio` are set, this node injects `imageConfig` into the raw request to enable sizing on models that support it.
 - If Gemini blocks generation (e.g. `prompt_feedback.block_reason` or candidate `finish_reason` like `IMAGE_SAFETY`) and returns no image parts, the node surfaces the reason in the text output and returns a blank placeholder image tensor.
 - `client.models.list()` returns model objects with `name` and `supported_actions`; filtering for `"generateContent"` is a good default for populating node model dropdowns (cache results to avoid repeated calls).
+- Not every model that supports `"generateContent"` can output images; if a selected model returns text-only, handle empty-image responses by returning a placeholder image and surfacing a note in the node’s text output.